Masquerade Bone Spear Necromancer Skills and Runes

 Grim Scythe is one of the most utility-laden primary skills in the Necromancer arsenal.
 In an attack-speed oriented build such as this one, you will be using the IAS-stacking Frost Scythe rune.

 You have a degree of freedom when deciding your equipped curse.
-Our default recommendation is Decrepify with massive lockdown effect of Enfeeblement, which works in tandem with the monster pulling effect of Briggs' Wrath and tightly clumps up your helpless foes for the Bone Spear barrage.
+Our default recommendation is Decrepify with the cooldown reduction bonuses of Borrowed Time, which eats away at your defensive cooldowns and provides consistency to the build.
 That being said, most curses will work decently here — from the culling effect of Frailty Early Grave, to the healing juggernaut Leech Cursed Ground, and anything in between.

 Bone Armor is taken both for its protective utility, as well as the damage buff it provides via Scythe of the Cycle.
 The preferred rune is Dislocation, whose two second stun will provide a moment of respite in the thick of battle, as well as an additional source of Krysbin's Sentence procs, which should ideally be timed with the Poison cycle of Convention of Elements (see this build's gear page for more information).